KM-Arjun/Earnings_events_analysis/README.md

 ## Code Structure
 The code consists of multiple components, each serving a specific purpose in the analysis:

-1.  `Returns & impvol_calculation.R` : Processes and prepares datasets, classifies earnings events, and calculates stock returns.
+1.  `Data_manipulation.R` : Processes and prepares datasets, classifies earnings events, and calculates stock returns.
 2.  `Model_analysis.ipynb` : Conducts statistical analysis and modeling of stock price movements and implied volatility.
 3.  `Market_cap_analysis.ipynb` : Focuses on market capitalization segments, analyzing large-cap, mid-cap, and small-cap stocks.